lmangani/fweet/README.md

-    GET     /get/latest/:thing      Read the latest post from a Thing GET     /get/:thing             Read all the available posts from a Thing GET     /get/timeline           Read all the available posts from a All the Things GET     /del/oldest/:thing      Delete oldest posts from a Thing (careful!)
+    GET     /get/latest/:thing      Read the latest post from a Thing GET     /get/:thing             Read all the available posts from a Thing GET     /get/timeline           Read all the available posts from a All the Things GET     /listen/to/:thing       Subscribe to live posts from a Thing
+    GET     /del/oldest/:thing      Delete oldest posts from a Thing (careful!)
     GET     /del/all/:thing         Delete all posts from a Thing (careful!)